aaronjwilson/dataplayground/rStudio.md

-# setting up the R Studio server
+# Setting up the R Studio server
-Setting up on an Unbuntu Linux Server.
+Man do I love working in this IDE.
+It is clean, well thought out and just a pleasure to work in.
+I hope to show how to set up the base R and the IDE on an Unbuntu Linux Server.
 Information will work well for an amazon ubuntu image.

-This was tricky because the information is in differenct areas.
+This setup was tricky on a headless server because nooby beginnings always pose a challenge.
+Starting from nothing the information is spread out and chaotic.
+Stackoverflow was essential to be able to figure out the correct syntax and nomenclature to make Google queries.

 Two measures need to be taken before installing R on a Linux server.
 The first is to establish a source from where your packages will be updated and create a link to the source for updating within the sources list.
 The second step is to create a keyserver.

 To establish where your package updates will come from one must add a location to the sources.list in the linux platform. this is done by going to the R cran mirrors site choosing a location and adding "/cran/bin/linux/ubuntu trusty/(or whatever your release version name is (precise, trusty, vivid).
 CL script for updating sources